-Kleinfelder (2012) suggested a probable cause for the continuing reduction in the population was a measured increase in the density of ground species out-competing Tetratheca juncea (Plate 2).
+Kleinfelder (2012) suggested a probable cause for the continuing reduction in the population was a measured increase in the density of ground species out-competing Tetratheca juncea (Figure 10).

-Plate 2: Examples of dense ground cover at the location of a lost clump (vertical arrows indicate the location of the original Tetratheca juncea clump)
+Figure 10: Examples of dense ground cover at location of lost clump (vertical arrows indicate the location of the original Tetratheca juncea clump).